claremacrae/export_all_trello_boards/README.md

 This arose out of my question [Is it possible to export my data from Trello, to back it up?](http://webapps.stackexchange.com/questions/18975/is-it-possible-to-export-my-data-from-trello-to-back-it-up) The accepted answer shows how to download one board, but it's pretty tedious once you've got a few dozen.

+# Alternatives

+If you have PHP and a Trello API key, or want to get one, you can use [Matthieu Aubry's trello-backup](https://github.com/mattab/trello-backup).
+Although it requires possibly more steps to set up, it is much quicker to run - which is important if you want to regularly backup your Trello data.

 # Instructions for use

 Rough overview of how to use: